astridx/meinblog/content/posts/joomla/8die-datenbank-nutzen.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ tmpl/foo/edit.php](https://github.com/astridx/boilerplate/compare/t6...t6b#diff-1637778e5f7d1d56dd1751af1970f01b)

 In the file `edit.php` is the view implemented, which is called for editing.
-It is important for me to address the [Webassetmanager](https://docs.joomla.org/J4.x:Web_Assets) `$wa = $this->document->getWebAssetManager();`.
+It is important for me to address the [Webassetmanager](https://docs.joomla.org/J4.x:Web_Assets)[^docs.joomla.org/j4.x:web_assets] `$wa = $this->document->getWebAssetManager();` here.
 This is new in Joomla 4.
 You load two JavaScript files via Webassetmanager. `useScript('keepalive')` loads `media/system/js/keepalive.js` and keeps your session alive while you edit or create an article. `useScript('form.validate')` loads a lot of helpful functions with `media/system/js/core.js`.
 For example, validation, which we'll look at in more detail later.

 > If you do not include webassets correctly, you will get the following error in the console of your browser when you save the form: `joomla document.formvalidator is undefined`.

-> Are you more interested in the files [Core.js](https://github.com/joomla/joomla-cms/blob/4.0-dev/build/media_source/system/js/core.es6.js) or [Keepalive.js](https://github.com/joomla/joomla-cms/blob/4.0-dev/build/media_source/system/js/keepalive.es6.js)?
-Then click on the names.
-This will lead you to the JavaScript files.
+Joomla validates the forms by default and expects the file `media/system/js/core.js` to be loaded.

 [administrator/components/com_foos/ tmpl/foo/edit.php](https://github.com/astridx/boilerplate/blob/db7d51d50ff1ac238d8fd979b65acd54f157e586/src/administrator/components/com_foos/tmpl/foo/edit.php)